| Abstract

 making inevitably involved balancing the costs of a policy with

+the benefits.
 The purpose of this study is to establish some reliable methods

 to estimate benefits associated with the reduction of flooding risks.